4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Days 13-15

-When travelling from Kanda to Ella, the best way to travel is on the incredibly scenic train route.
-The Kandy to Ella train is a very popular service with both locals and tourists.
+The scenic train route is the best way to travel from Kanda to Ella.
+The Kandy to Ella train is a popular service for locals and tourists.

-Buying tickets for the Kandy to Ella train route can be tricky and you will need to do a little research.
+Buying tickets for the Kandy to Ella train route can be tricky, and you must do some research.

 Sri Lanka itinerary | 4 week travel guide